bpftrace/bpftrace/docs/language.md

 This removes the need for manual type casting and makes the code more resilient against small signature changes in the kernel.
 The function arguments are available in the `args` struct which can be inspected by doing verbose listing (see [Listing Probes](../man/adoc/bpftrace.adoc#listing-probes)).
 These arguments are also available in the return probe (`fexit`), unlike `kretprobe`.

+The bpf variants (e.g. `fentry:bpf[:prog_id]:prog_name`) allow attaching to running BPF programs and sub-programs.
+For example, if bpftrace was already running with a script like `uprobe:./testprogs/uprobe_test:uprobeFunction1 { print("hello"); }` then you could attach to this program with `fexit:bpf:uprobe___testprogs_uprobe_test_uprobeFunction1_1 { print("bye"); }` and this probe would execute after (because it's `fexit`) the `print("hello")` probe executes.
+You can specify just the program name, and in this case bpftrace will attach to all running programs and sub-programs with that name.
+You can differentiate between them using the `probe` builtin.
+You can also specify the program id (e.g. `fentry:bpf:123:*`) to attach to a specific running BPF program or sub-programs called in that running BPF program.
+To see a list of running, valid BPF programs and sub-programs use `bpftrace -l 'fentry:bpf:*'`.
+Note: only BPF programs with a BTF Id can be attached to.
+Also, the `args` builtin is not yet available for this variant.

 ```
 # bpftrace -lv 'fentry:tcp_reset'